 Food producers typically identify and eliminate waste through the below major activities:

-As you identify and eliminate the key root causes for waste, you will see profits increase significantly.
+As you identify and eliminate the key root causes of waste, you will see profits increase significantly.
 The key is to get started with the right approach to identify the biggest losses and build on the success.